zalando-stups/planb-tokeninfo/README.rst

 ``REVOCATION_REFRESH_TOLERANCE``
     Amount of time to account for network latencies when polling the revocation service.
 Default is 60 seconds.
 See `Time based settings`_
 ``REVOCATION_CACHE_TTL``
     The TTL for Revocation cache entries.
-Default is 8 hours.
+Default is 30 days.
 See `Time based settings`_ ``REVOCATION_HASHING_SALT``
     Shared salt with Revocation service.
 Used for comparing hashed tokens from the Revocation service.
 ``LISTEN_ADDRESS``